SeiwonPark/airquality/README.md

 <br/>
 **ABSTRACT**
 Connect air quality sensors(dust sensor, temperature, humidity and pressure sensor, etc...) to Arduino and collect data based on ThingSpeak api.
-We can visualize these collected data and make lots of applications, and even predict numbers by machine learning if those are collected for a few years.(So that we can have enough data)
-Also, we can add other sensors so that extend various applications by web programming based on ThingSpeak or AWS(Amazon Web Service).
+We can visualize these collected data and make lots of applications, and even predict numbers by machine learning if those are collected for a few years(So that we can have enough data).
+Also, we can add other sensors to extend various applications by web programming based on ThingSpeak or AWS(Amazon Web Service).

 ## Table of Contents
 + [1.
 Author](#1-author)